 Reward innovation and job-crafting

 After a round of personnel cuts, those who remain are left to pick up the pieces.
-And just because someone got made redundant doesn't mean they weren't shouldering some of the burden.
+It's often managers who need to redistribute workload to their remaining team members.

 Your people have to find ways to pick up the slack.
 So, it's in your best interests to reward innovation where you see it.
 Maybe someone found a virtual tool that can automate part of the busy-work.
 Or they might have ideas about a more efficient meeting schedule.

 Rather than throwing sudden changes at your employees, involve them in the discussion about how to proceed after cutbacks.
 And if someone decides to craft their role to shift their responsibilities, do your best to encourage it.

 Ultimately, fortifying morale after redundancies is about providing support.
 When your people don't have a voice in the conversation, they're more likely to feel helpless.
 And when you don't keep them in the loop, they'll make the worst assumptions.
 So, even if their job is secure, they might quit anyway before that becomes apparent.